 Regardless of type of replacement, you will be up and walking immediately.
 You will be able to take care of basic activities by yourself.
 You will be much slower after surgery and you may need help with more complex tasks.
 We prefer that patients have someone at home all the time for the first few days after hospital discharge.
 Following the first few days, patients may be alone as long as they can reach others for assistance, if needed.

 Total and partial knee replacements should not drive for 2-3 weeks, depending on which knee was replaced.

 Everyone is different in their therapy protocol, but generally total knee replacement patients need 6-12 weeks of therapy.
 Total knee replacement patients begin therapy immediately after surgery.

 This is a very individual answer.
 Pain medication is necessary to participate in the therapy that is important to your overall healing and improvement.
 We ask that patients take pain medication only if they have pain and to try to discontinue use of narcotic medications within 4-6 weeks after surgery.
 Pain medications can only be refilled electronically and during business hours.

 Total knee replacements were initially developed for pain relief.
 Today’s knee replacement patients are active individuals who want to return to an active lifestyle.
 The quality of the materials have dramatically improved and extended the lifespan of the replaced joint.
 We do not recommend that knee replacement patients begin or return to running or jogging for exercise.
 Walking is a better choice and reduces wear and tear on the replaced joint.

 Do I have to do anything special when I go to the dentist?

-We recommend that after knee replacement, all patients should take preventative antibiotics prior to any dental procedure for the remainder of their life.
+We recommend that after knee replacement, all patients should take preventative antibiotics prior to any dental procedure for 1 year after their surgery.
 Furthermore, we ask that patients refrain from routine dental appointments in the first 3 months following knee replacement to reduce the risk of infection.
 If knee replacement is in your future, attending to dental issues is best done prior to surgery.